1992 Rugby League World Cup final: Host venue

-As they had done in 1988, Australia won the right to host the World Cup Final.
+As they had done in 1988, Australia won the right to host the World Cup final.
 However, in the interests of rugby league and although they were confident of a sell-out if the game was held in Australia after capacity crowds attended all three Ashes Series tests earlier in the year against Great Britain, with the potential for a much larger attendance since at the time Lang Park in Brisbane could only hold 32,500, and the Sydney Football Stadium could only seat 42,500, the Australian Rugby League (ARL) agreed to the Rugby Football League (RFL) hosting the final at the 82,000 capacity Wembley Stadium in London.

 Match details

+For the Lions, veteran Wigan outside back Joe Lydon was called into the squad late after Graham Steadman had picked up an injury and was unavailable.
+With Daryl Powell also unavailable through injury, Garry Schofield (who retained the captaincy over Ellery Hanley) was moved to the centres while new Bradford Northern signing Deryck Fox was recalled to play halfback with Shaun Edwards moved to stand-off.
+Also recalled for his first test in almost two years (and ultimately his last) was 35 year old veteran front rower Kevin Ward.
+The Kangaroos went into the game with a question mark over their fullback with 21 year old Tim Brasher called upon to make his test debut in the No.1 jumper in the absence of Andrew Ettingshausen while injury to Laurie Daley saw Penrith's talented 20 year old Brad Fittler selected at 5/8.
+While the Lions were dominated by Wigan with 8 of their 17 being from the Cherry and Whites, it was Winfield Cup premiers Brisbane who had the most representation with 7 Broncos players selected (and all sporting crew-cuts as a result of their premiership celebrations), though Chris Johns would be the only player from either side not to get on the field during the game.